Sipann/SVG_Paths_Morphing/README.md

 # svg-morphing

-svg-morphing package helps resolve the path length issue when animating svg from one shape to another by adjusting the paths command lines.
+svg-morphing helps in resolving the path length issue when animating svg from one shape to another by adjusting the paths command lines.

-## Context
+## Why
 Animating from
 ```html
 <!-- heart -->